COVID-19 Distance Learning Resources

 Can't get into Jupiter?
 If your student doesn't know his password Mrs. Lamothe can reset it.
 Jupiter doesn't gives schools the passwords.

 Free hotspots are available to all at this time.
 To access the service, look for the “xfinitywifi” network name in the list when connecting your device.
-For more information, go to www.xfinity.com/wifi.
-And they are offering free internet services for 60 days and then it's $9.95 per month after that if you qualify.
-You must be eligible for public assistance programs.
+Find a hotspot near you: https://wifi.xfinity.com/.

 Using Remote Learning Platforms